Responsibility programme 2026–2028 targets and indicators

 Reducing food waste as well as mixed and energy waste in own operations Reducing food waste by 20% and mixed and energy waste by 20%

-(Calculated in tonnes relative to tonnes produced)
+Calculated in tonnes relative to tonnes sold.

 All sales packaging will include sorting instructions by 1 January 2028* 2028